ankita-shukla/ankita-shukla.github.io/index.md

 ## Updates and News

+- Paper titled "PrOSe: Product of Orthogonal Spheres Parameterization for Disentangled Representation Learning" is accepted to BMVC 2019.
 - Paper titled ”Primate Identification in the Wild” accepted to PRICAI 2019.
 - Work titled “Geometry of Deep Generative Models for learning Disentangled Representations” accepted as poster at  workshop WiCV 2019 organized in CVPR 2019.
 - Selected to attend the NSF-CBMS Conference on Topological Methods in Machine Learning and Artificial Intelligence.